porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 # Icon

 Stick to the following process when designing icons for Porsche.
 Is the icon a mandatory used one in multiple teams and purposes?
-If your icon qualifies for the basic library it will be published as library symbols for design.
-Feel free to contact us (also as a reviewer).
-[Sketch basic library](https://designsystem.porsche.com/latest/#/start-designing/introduction) and SVGs for development.
-See [Porsche Icon overview](https://icons.porsche.com/#/)
+If your icon qualifies for the basic library it will be published as library symbols for design and SVGs for development.
+Feel free to contact us (also as a reviewer). and SVGs for development.

 ---

 ## Processes overview

-### Criteria check
+1. Criteria check

-### Passing user testing regarding
+2. Passing user testing regarding

     **Findability**
     Can people find the icon on the page?